david-pohl/timothy-llm-shop-assistant/README.md

 npm run start

 to improve:
-optimize prompts, e.g., using dspy gpu-supported llm more agent-like behavior (show a picture, then retrieve link or propose alternatives)
+vector database to catch typos and other problems optimize prompts, e.g., using dspy gpu-supported llm more agent-like behavior (show a picture, then retrieve link or propose alternatives)